bayareahomelander/WEICHEN-SUN-IS24-full-stack-competition-req97073/README.md

 ```bash
 cd WEICHEN-SUN-IS24-full-stack-competition-req97073
 ```
-2. Install the dependencies:
+2. Install npm:
 ```bash
 npm install
 ```
-3. Start the development server:
+3. Start the development server.
+This will start the app on `http://localhost:3000`:
 ```bash
 npm start
 ```
-This will start the app on `http://localhost:3000`

-Note: cross-origin access is enabled, despite the data being stored on a different server (`http://localhost:8000`).
+Note: CORS is enabled in the backend code, so you can still access the data stored in the API once you have the backend fired up, despite the API being stored on a different server (`http://localhost:8000`).

 4. Open your web browser and navigate to `http://localhost:3000` to view the app.

 ### Backend
 To run the code, you need to install the required libraries first.
-You can do this using pip, by running the following command in your terminal:
+If you haven't already, you can do this using pip, by running the following commands in your terminal:
 ```bash
 pip3 install fastapi
 ```